 The museum also features works by the late sculptor.
-The sculptor’s studio was constructed in 1882, which is more than 129 years old.
+The sculptor’s studio was constructed in 1882 and is more than 129 years old.
 Her residence, which is four years older, is a beautiful example of Neoclassicism.
 The museum is a great place to see the artist’s work.
 The renowned artist and patron of the University of Texas was a strong advocate of the arts and was a prominent supporter of the university.

 The Ney Museum is a tribute to the life of this pioneering artist and a testament to the development of Austin.
 It highlights the dedication of Texans to the arts and intellectual currents of the city.
-Visiting this museum will help you understand why Austin looks the way it does.
+Visiting this museum will help you understand why Austin looks like it does.
 The museum is free to visit, but you must plan ahead.
 The hours are limited.
 The exhibitions are held during the summer and fall.

-Despite the museum’s size, the Elisabet Ney Museum is a perfect place to visit when in the Austin area.
+Despite the museum’s size, the Elisabet Ney Museum is a perfect place to visit in the Austin area.
 The first floor of the museum features a collection of her works.
 The second floor of the museum is a virtual tour of her life.
 She was a major supporter of the liberal arts in Texas and the University of Texas and is also a well-known sculptor.

 The museum is located in Austin and has two main floors of exhibits.
 The first floor houses a replica of the Formosa house.
 The second floor has exhibits of Ney’s works on the walls.
-The gallery includes her work and a self portrait bust on the ceiling.
+The gallery includes her work and a self-portrait bust on the ceiling.
 During your visit, don’t forget to take in the art.
 This museum is an incredible place to experience the history and artistry of the region.
 Visit this site

 The main floor is home to her two life-sized statues of Stephen F. Austin and Sam Houston.
 She also created many famous statues and was the first woman to receive an art academy degree.
 In 1893, she became the first woman to study at the Academy of Fine Arts in Munich.
-After graduating from her studies, she began traveling throughout Europe sculpting politicians and royalty.
+After graduating from her studies, she began traveling throughout Europe, sculpting politicians and royalty.
 She died in 1907 at the age of thirty-four.